mgeduld/lear-notes/README.md

 - Gloucester doesn't want to be replaced by his sons.
 He seems to be ignoring Edgar and raising Edmund to be a politician while, at the same time, making sure everyone knows Edmund is a bastard, so that there's only so far Edmund can climb--certainly not to becoming Earl of Gloucester.
 He brings Edmund to court and then (plans to) send Edmund away again.
 - One stake for Edmund is time.
 He's going to be sent away again.
 Whatever he does, he must do now.
 - Edmund's dying line "Edmund was beloved" suggests that he grew up not feeling beloeved.
+- Edmund does less pre-planning than one might think.
+He keeps getting lucky and taking advantage of it.
+He's a good improviser.

 ## Kent
 - "true fulfillment of the self through an act of service" -- Stanley Townsend (2014 Kent)